ConciseHint: Boosting Efficient Reasoning via Continuous Concise Hints during Generation

 Although large reasoning models (LRMs) with CoT demonstrate remarkable performance, a critical limitation lies in the inefficiency of their reasoning process~\citep{qu2025survey,liu2025efficient,sui2025stop,feng2025efficient,han2024token}.
 Typically, the output of reasoning models consists of far more tokens compared to common LLMs, due to the detailed and usually verbose intermediate reasoning steps, leading to substantial computational costs and high inference latency.
 For example, LRMs usually present unnecessary coherence tokens~\citep{su2025token} or perform redundant self-checks~\citep{qu2025survey,fu2025reasoning}.

-To improve the efficiency by making the reasoning model speak more concisely, mainstream methods follow the two paradigms: (i) Prompting in the input stage: Add extra control prompts~\citep{renze2024benefits,han2024token,lee2025well,aytes2025sketch} like ``Be concise.'' to the model at the input stage, and then perform the reasoning.
-(2) Finetune-and-use: Internalizing the conciseness by optimized the model with supervised fine-tuning\citep{xia2025tokenskip,munkhbat2025self,ma2025cot} or reinforcement learning~\citep{shen2025dast,luo2025o1}, and then perform the reasoning.
+To improve the efficiency by making the reasoning model speak more concisely, mainstream methods follow the two paradigms: (i) Prompting in the input stage: Adding extra control prompts~\citep{renze2024benefits,han2024token,lee2025well,aytes2025sketch} like ``Be concise.'' to the model at the input stage, and then perform the reasoning.
+(2) Finetune-and-use: Internalizing the conciseness by optimizing the model with supervised fine-tuning (SFT)~\citep{xia2025tokenskip,munkhbat2025self,ma2025cot} or reinforcement learning (RL)~\citep{shen2025dast,luo2025o1}, and then perform the reasoning.
 They don't directly intervene during the reasoning stage when the model generates tokens one by one.
-Therefore, an orthogonal and unexplored question arises: Is it possible to guide the reasoning model to speak more concisely by intervening during the generation of the intermediate reasoning steps?
-We point out two key points needed to answer this question: one is to design an approach to enable effective intervention during reasoning, and another is to select an optimal intensity of intervention adaptively to a given query.
+Therefore, an orthogonal and largely unexplored question arises: Is it possible to guide the reasoning model to speak more concisely by intervening during the generation of the intermediate reasoning steps?
+We point out two key points needed to answer this question: one is to design an approach to enable effective intervention during reasoning, and the other is to select an optimal intensity of intervention adaptively to the complexity of a given query.